 ECOMUSEUM — Our museum highlights the unique character of Grasslands, Val Marie, and the surrounding area through a combination of artifacts, mapping, photography, sound, and stories, incorporating historical, environmental, and cultural appreciation of both the land and the community.
 Expect to be engaged!

-PRAIRIE GROUND COFFEE BAR — Enjoy a cup of well-brewed espresso and home made treats for your coffee break; breakfast bagels to start your morning, or get together with a friend before or after a park tour.
+COFFEE BAR — Enjoy a cup of well-brewed espresso and home made treats for your coffee break, breakfast bagels and eggs to start your morning, or get together with a friend before or after a park tour.
 Internet access available.

-GIFT & CRAFT ITEMS — We carry locally made, quality crafts and other items that make perfect gifts — for yourself or others.
+GIFT & CRAFT ITEMS — With quality crafts and gifts as well as locally-made products and other items that make perfect remembrances — for yourself or others.
 There is something for every age.

-PRAIRIE GARDEN — Our long time senior staff member, Carlena Acker, worked hard over the years to create garden spaces featuring indigenous species of grasses and flowers.
+PRAIRIE GARDEN — Staff and volunteers have worked hard over the years to create garden spaces featuring indigenous species of grasses and flowers.

 Prairie Wind & Silver Sage is located in Val Marie, Saskatchewan, a heartbeat from Grasslands National Park.
-We are in the Little Brick Schoolhouse heritage building, across from the Park Visitor Centre on Centre Street.
-See the map on the right side of the page for details.
+We are on Centre Street in the Little Brick Schoolhouse heritage building, across from the park Visitor Centre.